Psychonoclast/PocketPals/README.md

 I have included the spreadsheet I used to convert stats from the Pokémon games to CoQ stats.
 Feel free to peruse!
 Maybe even add your own.

 Spreadsheet explanation:
 Stats scale linearly.
-60 is consider baseline (16, or at +0 modifier).
-Pokémon gain a +1d8 (+1-8) boost to base stats to similute IV points.
-Playable Pokémon get +4 avg to each stat, but gain extra stats based on chosen species.
+60 is consider baseline (16, or at +0 modifier) and at stats go up 1 AP for each 10 (rounded) base stat points.
+Pokémon gain a +1d4-1 (0-3) boost to base stats to similute IV points.
+Playable Pokémon get +4 avg to each stat and then gain extra stats based on chosen species.
 HP = Toughness
 Attack = Strength
 Defense = AV (0 below 53 Def) (May change to logarithmic, to cap off AV at high levels) Sp.
 Attack = Ego
 Sp.
 Defense = Willpower
 Speed = Agility
-Lore = Intelligence (11 (+1 = 12) for most Pokémon)
+Lore = Intelligence (11 for most Pokémon)